igoramadas/imgrecog/README.md

 ## Loading options

-IMGRecog.js will look for a `imgrecog.options.json` file on the following places:
+IMGRecog will look for a `imgrecog.options.json` file on the following places:

 - where the tool is installed
 - current user's home folder